alexvision26/Graphs/projects/social/README.md

 2. If you followed the hints for part 1, your `populate_graph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?

+Yes, the more densely populated the graph is, the slower the linear time takes to run, while the original O(n^2) remained almost the same